nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <ins>Decision</ins>

 We decided to limit the filtering to by **hour and day** for 3 main reasons:
-1. to be consistent with the [schedule](#schedule-feature) feature which uses stores inputs based on hours
+1. to be consistent with the [schedule](#schedule-feature) feature which stores schedules based on hours
 2. we found that accuracy to the exact minute is not necessary as our target users (students) usually have weekly schedules based on hourly blocks.
-3. we avoided the use of the 24-hour clock to be used as a time filter as it can also represent minutes and could potentially mislead users, since `1059` seems to be a valid input but is not supported by our application which only supports schedules in hour blocks(explanation in point #2).
+3. we avoided the use of the 24-hour clock as a time filter as it can also represent minutes and could potentially mislead users, since `1059` seems to be a valid input but is not supported by our application which only supports schedules in hour blocks(rationale in point #2).

 Hence, we specifically limited the timing filter to hour and day only.

 <ins>Aspect: Implementation of sorting and filtering functionality</ins>

+To implement sorting and filtering of the friends list to be displayed, we had 2 main options:
 * Option #1: Implement specific sorting and filter methods at the ModelManager class, then invoke them with the specified game and timing as arguments.
-* Option #2: Implement a general `ModelManager#updateFilteredAndSortedFriendsList(Predicate, Comparator)` method and pass in `Predicate` and `Comparator` instances as arguments.
+* Option #2: Implement a general `ModelManager#updateFilteredAndSortedFriendsList(Predicate, Comparator)` method and pass in `FriendRecommendFilterPredicate` and `Comparator` instances as arguments.

 <ins>Decision</ins>